TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Something for Your BFF: Pet Accessories from $10
     *   Ted Baker London Men's Shoes Up to 55% Off
     *   Trending Now: Kids' Loungewear Up to 60% Off
-    *   Luxe Towel Sets Up to 75% Off
-    *   English Laundry Up to 60% Off
-    *   Steve Madden Up to 60% Off
+    *   Ted Baker London Shoes Up to 60% Off
     *   Steve Madden Men Up to 60% Off
     *   Johnny Was Up to 65% Off
     *   Lush Under $35